danpark487/personal-blog/2017-04-06_JS_evaluation_by_value_by_reference.md

 changeObject(a);
 console.log(a); // now { baz: 30 }!
 ```
-* An illustrative example: Imagine you are driving a car to a particular location.
+* An illustration of object mutation: Imagine you are driving a car to a particular location.
 The car is the object in this case, and your driving is the function executed on the car to direct its steps.
-In a __call by reference__ paradigm, _any_ decision you make while driving will alter the "state"/position of the car relative to where it was before.
-Because the driving is acting on the same object (the car) and not a copy of that object (as in the __by value__ paradigm), changes are always reflected on the object.
+In a call by reference paradigm, any decision you make while driving will alter the “state”/position of the car relative to where it was before.
+Because the driving is acting on the same object (the car) and not a copy of that object (as in the by value paradigm), changes are always reflected on the object.

+* Same illustration (re-assignment): Same driver/car scenario.
+If you switch cars along the way, the old car is gone.
+Your new car is what you have at that memory moving forward.

 * Yet another example, more abstract: Think of a pointer being directed at the actual memory address (the reference!) of the arguments passed into the function.
 Changes made inside the function would be modifying the data at that address.

 While this is all very interesting, as we saw in Examples 1 and 2, and probably in personal experience, we know that data is not passed by reference in JavaScript.

 ##JavaScript: which is it?
-In short, everything in JavaScript is passed by value technically.
+In short, everything in JavaScript is passed by some sort of value.
 But the long answer is far trickier.
 You might have heard something like, "In JavaScript, primitive data types are passed by value while reference types, objects, are passed by reference."
 That's technically incorrect!

 This confusion arises from the example below: